 - Worms Cathedral - Germany, Rhineland-Palatinate.
 Magnificent Romanesque church from 1110 - 1081.

 - Vladimir Dormition Cathedral - Russia, Vladimir.
 One of most important churches in history of Russian Orthodox Church, built in 1160.
 Very ornate exterior with iconostas by Andrei Rublev (1408).

 - Notre Dame de Paris - France, Paris.
-1163 - late 14th century.
+1163 - the late 14th century.
 One of most significant Gothic cathedrals and one of best known monuments of architecture in world.

 - Borgund stave church - Norway, Sogn og Fjordane.
 The most authentic of stave churches.
-This unusul and beautiful wooden church is built at the end of 12th century and has little changed or rebuilt since then.
+This unusul and beautiful wooden church is built at the end of the 12th century and has little changed or rebuilt since then.